szymanskir/table-contest-2022/README.md

 Explore different GitHub stats related to the core Tidyverse packages.
 See how their download numbers were changing over time, and see who are the top 5 contributors of your favorite package.

+The table was created using [reactable](https://github.com/glin/reactable/) and the plots within it are created using [echarts4r](https://echarts4r.john-coene.com/).
+The icons used in the submission come from [heroicons](https://heroicons.com/).

+There were two data sources: GitHub statistics fetched using [gh](https://github.com/r-lib/gh) and monthly download stats gathered using [dlstats](https://github.com/GuangchuangYu/dlstats).

 ## Development Instructions

 The project uses `renv` for managing dependencies.
 To install all required packages run: